The Importance of Getting Your Appearance In Order

 Putting more thought into your appearance is one of the easiest ways to improve your social prospects and the way people see you.
 It falls under the broader category of non-verbal communication.
 Unless you're really likable as a person, a lot of people will have a hard time looking past a sloppy exterior.
 And why not live up to your appearance's full potential?

-This article is about the kinds of good grooming and dressing that cuts across all social groups and identities.
-Sometimes certain ways of dressing or styling yourself are central to a group you belong to.
+This article is referring to the kinds of good grooming and dressing that cuts across all social groups and identities.
+Sometimes certain ways of dressing or styling yourself are central to a tribe you belong to.
 I'm not saying everyone has to adopt a standardized 'fashionable' uniform.
 I'm more talking about just looking the best you can, whatever your scene is, and not selling yourself short.

 For some people improving their appearance can have a drastic effect on their social lives.
 As an example, several times I've heard anecdotes from people regarding the impact of losing a lot of weight.
 Rightly or wrongly, when they got in better shape everyone started treating them much, much better.
 They realized: